9 Early Signs of Bed Bugs

 Worried, you start thinking back to all the places you’d been that caused these annoying bugs to come to your house uninvited.

 But more often than not, there is almost an infinite number of ways these pesky things can enter your space.
-They can enter your house by sticking to mostly anything- be it your clothing or furniture like your beds and couches.
+They can enter your house by sticking to almost anything- be it your clothing or furniture like your beds and couches.

 A bed bug infestation can probably be very inconvenient and frustrating.
 Thankfully, there are a few common signs to look out for when bed bugs.

-Some early signs of bed bugs include small red or brownish blood spots on sheets or mattresses (from crushed bugs or fecal matter), tiny white eggs or shed exoskeletons in crevices near the bed, and a sweet musty odor.
+Some early signs of bed bugs include small red or brownish blood spots on sheets or mattresses (from crushed bugs or faecal matter), tiny white eggs or shed exoskeletons in crevices near the bed, and a sweet musty odour.
 If you notice any of these signs, it is important to inspect your bed and surrounding areas thoroughly to confirm the presence of bed bugs and take steps to remove them.

 Here are a few early warning signs of a bed bug infestation in your place of living.